 In Tuesday's first game, UW-Whitewater starting pitcher Bella Matthias fired a one-hit shutout with two walks and 10 strikeouts after coming into the day ranked seventh in the country with a 0.72 earned run average and eighth nationally by averaging 10.1 strikeouts per seven innings.

 Matthias (7-1) lost her bid for a no-hitter on McIlhany's one-out single in the bottom of the fifth inning.

-The Warhawks scored all of their runs in the top of the fifth frame.
-UW-Whitewater collected six hits in the inning, including four in a row with two outs.
+The Warhawks scored all of their runs in the top of the fifth inning.
+UW-Whitewater collected six hits in the frame, including four in a row with two outs.
 Catino hit a two-run double with two outs for a 3-0 Warhawk lead before Nicole Neitzel and Jackson followed with RBI singles.

 Ethington and Jackson had two hits apiece for the Warhawks in the opener.